onzfonz/comp227/src/content/8/en/part8b.md

 #### setup

 Exercises 8.1-8.7. will all be made in the same node project.
-Create the project in an empty directory with *npm init* and install the ts-node and typescript packages.
+Create the project in an empty directory with `npm init` and install the ts-node and typescript packages.
-Also, create the file <i>tsconfig.json</i> in the directory with the following content:
+Also, create the file *tsconfig.json* in the directory with the following content:

 ```json
 {